-In September 2017, the OEB issued its decision on HONI's application for HONI's 2017-2018 transmission revenue requirement.
-In the decision, the OEB concluded that the net deferred tax asset resulting from the transition from the payments in lieu of tax regime under the Electricity Act to the federal and provincial tax regimes in connection with Hydro One Limited's 2015 initial public offering should not accrue entirely to Hydro One Limited's shareholders, but rather a portion should be shared with HONI's ratepayers.
-The OEB proposed a basis for sharing a portion of the tax savings resulting from the deferred tax asset with HONI's ratepayers by reducing the amount of taxes approved for recovery in HONI's 2017-2018 transmission revenue requirement.
-In November 2017, the OEB issued a decision and order that established the portion of the tax savings that should be shared with HONI's ratepayers.
+In September 2017, the OEB issued its decision on Hydro One Networks' application for Hydro One Networks' 2017-2018 transmission revenue requirement.
+In the decision, the OEB concluded that the net deferred tax asset resulting from the transition from the payments in lieu of tax regime under the Electricity Act to the federal and provincial tax regimes in connection with Hydro One Limited's 2015 initial public offering should not accrue entirely to Hydro One Limited's shareholders, but rather a portion should be shared with Hydro One Networks' ratepayers.
+The OEB proposed a basis for sharing a portion of the tax savings resulting from the deferred tax asset with Hydro One Networks' ratepayers by reducing the amount of taxes approved for recovery in Hydro One Networks' 2017-2018 transmission revenue requirement.
+In November 2017, the OEB issued a decision and order that established the portion of the tax savings that should be shared with Hydro One Networks' ratepayers.

-In October 2017, HONI filed with the OEB a motion to review and vary the OEB's decision, and filed an appeal with the Ontario Divisional Court.
+In October 2017, Hydro One Networks filed with the OEB a motion to review and vary the OEB's decision, and filed an appeal with the Ontario Divisional Court.
 The motion, among other things, sought allocation to Hydro One Limited's shareholders of the full amount of the future tax savings arising from the deferred tax asset.
-In both the motion and the appeal, HONI's position was that the OEB made errors of fact and law in its determination of the allocation of the tax savings between Hydro One Limited's shareholders and HONI's ratepayers.
+In both the motion and the appeal, Hydro One Networks' position was that the OEB made errors of fact and law in its determination of the allocation of the tax savings between Hydro One Limited's shareholders and Hydro One Networks' ratepayers.
 An OEB hearing of the merits of the motion was held in February 2018.
 In August 2018, the OEB granted the motion and returned the portion of the decision relating to the deferred tax asset to an OEB panel for reconsideration.
-In March 2019, the OEB upheld its original decision on the allocation of the deferred tax asset between Hydro One Limited's shareholders and HONI's ratepayers.
-As a result, the Company recorded impairment charges relating to HONI's distribution and transmission deferred income tax regulatory asset.
+In March 2019, the OEB upheld its original decision on the allocation of the deferred tax asset between Hydro One Limited's shareholders and Hydro One Networks' ratepayers.
+As a result, the Company recorded impairment charges relating to Hydro One Networks' distribution and transmission deferred income tax regulatory asset.

-In April 2019, HONI filed an appeal with the Ontario Divisional Court with respect to the OEB's deferred tax asset decision.
+In April 2019, Hydro One Networks filed an appeal with the Ontario Divisional Court with respect to the OEB's deferred tax asset decision.
 The appeal was heard in November 2019, and in July 2020, the Ontario Divisional Court rendered its decision.
 The Ontario Divisional Court set aside the OEB decision, holding that the OEB decision was incorrect in law because the OEB had failed to apply the correct legal test.
 The Ontario Divisional Court held that the deferred tax asset should be allocated to shareholders in its entirety.
 However, the Ontario Divisional Court concluded that it did not have jurisdiction to substitute its own decision for that of the OEB and, with clear directions as to what the OEB's decision must be, ordered that the matter be returned to the OEB.
 The OEB did not appeal the Ontario Divisional Court's decision.
+As a result, the Company has recorded a reversal of the previously recognized impairment charge of Hydro One Networks' distribution and transmission deferred income tax regulatory asset.